fisodd/www-fisodd-com/content/post/right-place.rst

 Even in its most rudamentary form, there was undeniable power with VisiCalc's flexible tables that automatically recalculated immediately.
-Decades later, as I work with data visualizations, I still can hear this man's wish: "If you could just write a charting program that could work with this stuff..."
+Decades later, as I work with data visualizations, I still can hear this man's wish: "If you could just write a good charting program that could work with this stuff..."

 However, at the time the circle of coders for these personal systems